PACHAKUTlQ/ClaudeCage/README.md

 ## How It Works

 ClaudeCage is built using the [**RunImage**](https://github.com/VHSgunzo/runimage) project, which leverages [**Bubblewrap**](https://github.com/containers/bubblewrap) to create lightweight, unprivileged containers.
-This project provides a simple build script to automate the creation of a custom RunImage container specifically for `claude-code`.
+This project provides a simple build script to automate the creation of a custom RunImage container specifically for Claude Code.

 ## Usage